nextlifetech/vylarix-sso-theme/README.md

 ### Components

-You can update Keywind components in your own child theme.
+You can update vylarix components in your own child theme.
 For example, create a copy of the `body` component and change the background:

 `theme/mytheme/login/components/atoms/body.ftl`